 Immense potential in Indian tourism: Anil Agarwal

-Immense potential lies with the Indian tourism sector, industrialist Anil Agarwal said on Friday.
-The NRI billionaire was speaking at 'New India: Aspiring USD 5 trillion Economy' session of industry body Assocham.
+Stating that the Indian tourism sector has immense potential, industrialist Anil Agarwal on Friday suggested privatisation of major tourist attractions like monuments and museums to generate revenues.
+The billionaire was speaking at ''New India: Aspiring USD 5 trillion Economy'' session of industry body Assocham.

-The biggest attraction in India is tourism with 10,000 years of history with monuments, museums, etc, Agarwal said in his address.
+The biggest attraction in India is tourism with 10,000 years of history with monuments, museums etc, Anil Agarwal, Chairman of Vedanta Resources, said in his address.
 "What we have, nobody had in the world," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)